Real Estate Mauritius · Westimmo

 Invest Hotel Scheme

-Acquisition of hotel units (rooms, suites, villas) within EDB-approved resort complexes.
-Personal use up to 45 days per year.
-Rental income generated through hotel operations for the remainder.
+Acquisition of hotel units (room, suite, villa) in EDB-approved hospitality complexes.
+Personal use allowed up to 45 days per year.
+Rental income is generated through hotel operations for the rest of the time.

 No minimum purchase price